 BCDiploma: blockchain-based degrees and badges

-Want to know more about digital Open Badges and how to use them?
+Want to know more about blockchain in education, digital Open Badges and how to use them?

-At BCdiploma, we rely on blockchain to issue badges, but also diplomas, certificates and micro-certifications.
+At BCdiploma, we rely on blockchain to issue badges, but also diplomas, certificates and micro credentials.
 Our services are already used by more than a hundred institutions and organisations in more than twenty countries.

 If you wish to learn more about BCdiploma, our range of IMS-certified Open Badges and our services, please visit our website.